-- A permit holder may apply to the local government in writing prior to expiry of a permit for the renewal of the permit. - (2) The provisions of - (a) this Part; and - (b) any other provision of this local law relevant to the permit which is to be renewed, shall apply to an application for the renewal of a permit with all the necessary changes as required.
+- A permit holder may apply to the local government in writing prior to expiry of a permit for the renewal of the permit. - (2) The provisions of - shall apply to an application for the renewal of a permit with all the necessary changes as required.